qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 ![](./assets/dialog-state-machine.png)

 The final piece of the puzzle is the window title.
-It is composed from the `fileName` and `isDirty` properties.
+It is composed of the `fileName` and `isDirty` properties.

 ```qml
 ApplicationWindow {